SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 Some modules and their features might be not usable on specific devices (due to missing APIs) but still can be installed to the device without errors.

-Each module should have a function named "getStatusModuleActive" to give feedback about the status if the module can be used on the current used device so that applications can react on this information.
+Each module should have a function named "getStatusModuleActive" to give feedback about the status if the module can be used on the currently used device so that applications can react on this information.

 ## Documentation